kyma-project/telemetry-manager/docs/contributor/arch/001-otel-collector-metric-based-pipeline-status.md

 ## Context

-The telemetry pipelines deploy active components to a cluster, responsible for dispatching data to third-party services.
+The telemetry pipelines deploy active components to a cluster, and these components are responsible for dispatching data to third-party services.
 Inevitably, interruptions can occur, potentially hindering the successful delivery of data.
 To enhance short-term resilience, we implement retries and buffering mechanisms.
 Nevertheless, there may be scenarios where data cannot be delivered, requiring user notification for prompt action.